Driving & Parking in the City:

-With routes across, the New Orleans Regional Transit Authority (RTA) offers an economic and convenient means for getting around town.
+With routes across the city, the New Orleans Regional Transit Authority (RTA) offers an economical and convenient way to get around.
 The fare is $1.25 for all buses and streetcars.
 Transfers to another bus route are $.25.
 The fare for express routes is $1.50.
-One-day and three-day passes are also available for $3 and $9, respectively.
-RTA buses are ADA accessible; and with RTA’s new GoMobile app, riders can use their smart phones to pay fares and purchase passes in just seconds.
+1-day, 3-day, and 7-day Jazzy Passes are available for $3, $8, and $15, respectively.
+Buses and street cars are ADA accessible; and with RTA’s GoMobile app, riders can use their smart phones to pay fares and purchase passes in just seconds.

 A variety of taxicab companies operate in the city.
 All taxis must utilize their meters within the city.
-The meter drop is $3.50 and .30 cents per each one-eighth of a mile traveled.
+The meter drop is $3.50 and 30 cents per each one-eighth of a mile traveled.
 Taxis also charge $1.00 per extra passenger.
-The fare is $7.00 per person or the meter rate (whichever is greater) to and from certain “special events” (such as Jazz Festival site).
+The fare is $7.00 per person or the meter rate (whichever is greater) to and from certain “special events” (such as Jazz Festival).
 The rate to or from Louis Armstrong International Airport is $36 for up to two passengers and $15 per person for 3 or more passengers.
-All taxis are marked with signage that displays these and other rate fees and details.
+Taxis are marked with signage that displays these and other fees and details.

-Both Uber and Lyft ride sharing services operate throughout the metropolitan New Orleans area.
-Users must have the ride sharing programs app downloaded to their mobile device in order to use these service.
-Make certain that you recognize the make and model of the car picking them up, as well as the name of the driver, his or her star rating, and the license plate of the car and double check this information against the details provided to you via the app.
+Both Uber and Lyft ride sharing services operate throughout the New Orleans area.
+Users must have the ride share app downloaded to their mobile devices in order to use these services.
+Make certain that you recognize the make and model of the car picking you up, as well as the name of the driver, his or her star rating, and the license plate of the car.
+Double check this information against the details provided to you via the app.